 - Worried about someone’s alcohol and other drug use?

-In 1986, ALDAF founded a small resource project named The Lion’s DEN, intending to provide expert information and resources to the Tasmanian community.
+In 1986, ALWF (then ALDAF) founded a small resource project named The Lion’s DEN, intending to provide expert information and resources to the Tasmanian community.
 From this initial 15 month project, The Lions DEN transformed into the Drug Education Network and the two organisations have had a close working relationship ever since.
-ALDAF and DEN have worked together on co-creating and distributing resources from the beginning.
+ALWF and DEN have worked together on co-creating and distributing resources from the beginning.

 Return to Contents